-Explores personal and family concerns, state and federal regulations, and costs of cremation.
+Explores personal and family concerns, state and federal regulations, and costs of cremation in Montana.

 - Custodial Accounts for Children Under Age 21 (See MontGuide "Montana Uniform Transfers to Minors Act (UTMA)"

-Focuses on transferring assets through contractual arrangements, such as those commonly found with insurance policies, IRAs and employee benefit plans.
+Focuses on transferring assets through contractual arrangements, such as those commonly found with insurance policies, individual retirement accounts and employee benefit plans.

-Includes legal terms and detailed examples of possible scenarios for distribution of property should a person die before writing a will.
+Includes legal terms and detailed examples of possible scenarios for distribution of property should a person die before writing a will in Montana.

 Explains how to provide for children's physical and financial care in case of parents' death.
 Includes special instructions concerning special needs children and stepchildren.

-Explains how--and why---to arrange for the future use and distribution of your property.
+Explains how--and why---to arrange for the future distribution of your property in Montana.

 Packet includes 18 guides to estate planning issues to help readers understand and use the information in planning for their own estate distribution.
 Also additional topics of interest may be ordered without charge.